gotamer/version/verup/README.md

 verup
 =====

-verup executed at the root of git will create a version.go file with up to date version information from git.
+verup will create a file (version.go) with up to date version information from git.
+By default verup will output to stdout to view or pipe.
+Please check the flags.

 cat version.go